xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

         ...
     </option>

 The `<legalValues>` property imposes a constraint on the possible values of the data part of an option.
 Hence it is only applicable to options with the data or booldata flavors.
 It cannot be used for a package since the only valid value for a package is its version number.
-The arguments to the `<legalValues>` property should constitute a XCDL list expression.
+The arguments to the `<legalValues>` property should constitute a xCDL list expression.

     <component name="libc">